csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 #### Q7: What operational events will you have as a team?

-Describe meetings (and other events) you are planning to have.

-When and where?
-Recurring or ad hoc?
-In-person or online?
-* Sunday 3-5 pm online with the team, at least every two weeks.
-Will be pushed to more frequently closer to deliverable deadlines.
+We plan to have bi-weekly meetings with the team Sundays online from 3-5 pm.
+They will be more frequent closer to deliverable deadlines.
-* Sunday 9-10 pm with Jeffrey Zon (the entrepreneur behind the GreenPeeps idea)
+We will meet Jeffrey Zon (the entrepreneur behind the GreenPeeps idea) Sunday 9-10 pm.

-What's the purpose of each meeting?
-* To discuss technical updates (what we have done/ what we will be doing- scrum meetings) and confirm the direction/ decisions we have made.
-A chance for sub-teams to fill in others on their progress, and for everyone to ask questions of each other.
+In team meetings, we will discuss technical updates (what we have done/ what we will be doing- scrum meetings) and confirm the direction/ decisions we have made.
+This is a chance for sub-teams to fill in others on their progress, and for everyone to ask questions of each other.
-Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
-* Coding sessions
-* People who work on different teams can work together on joint initiatives (such as the questionnaire team would work with the carbon footprint visualizer team to transfer data).
+There may be other events such as coding sessions, code reviews and quick weekly meetings online to make sure we are on the same page.
+Futhermore, people who work on different teams can work together on joint initiatives (such as the questionnaire team would work with the carbon footprint visualizer team to transfer data).

-You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
-Describe them here:
+**Meetings we have had with our project partner: **

 **Meeting 1**

-What did you discuss during the meetings?
-- The app, it’s design and purpose.
+In this meeting we discussed the app's purpose, the app's audience, the colour scheme, user stories, app features, communication methods, our partner's investment, and code licensing.

-  - The app mainly logs what someone’s carbon emissions are  and visualizes their carbon footprint.
-We want to make the app appealing enough to ensure they do so consistently and so the app has longevity.
+Specifically, the app mainly logs what someone’s carbon emissions are and visualizes their carbon footprint.
+We want to make the app appealing enough to ensure they use it consistently and so the app has longevity.
+With regards to the app's audience, we want to mainly target people who are conscious about their carbon footprint, who want accessible and digestible knowledge about how to be more environmentally conscious, and who want to make a plan to change their habits.
+For example, riding their bike to work instead of driving or boiling the exact amount of water instead of a random amount.

-- Who is your audience?
-Do you want this app to appeal to everyone and get people to think more consciously about their carbon footprint, or is it mostly for people who already have this concern and are looking for a good product?
-  - The answer seems to be a mixture of both.
-People who want easy tradeoffs/make a plan for a change/ sustain of habits (ex. riding bike to work instead of driving, boiling the exact amount of water instead of a random amount).
-- Color scheme preferences?
-  - Nothing is concrete but he does gravitate towards the colour purple.
-The GreenPeeps website name was taken and so he said we can come up with a new name for the project.
-He is willing to have us take creative liberties in the beginning stages; he’s not much of a designer kind of guy.
+Our partner does not have a concrete design in mind for the app and he is very open to letting us take creative liberties in the beginning stages.
+However, he does gravitate towards the colour purple.
+The GreenPeeps website name is taken and so he said we can come up with a new name for the project.

-- User stories that focus on examples of people who want to be carbon conscious and are unaware of how their daily activities contribute to carbon emissions.
-- Potential ways we can make it feel more personalizable is to have the user choose subjects that they want to fill in questions about/ focus on.
-Overtime, we may want to add similar subjects too.
+The user stories should focus on examples of people who want to be carbon conscious and are unaware of how their daily activities contribute to carbon emissions.
+Potential ways we can make it feel more personalizable is to have the user choose subjects that they want to fill in questions about/ focus on.
+Overtime, we may want to add similar subjects to recommend to users.

-  - Akiki suggested a variety of questions that are randomized daily so that it doesn’t get repetitive or stale to the user, but Jeff thinks that as we learn more about the user we may want to personalize questions (ex.
-If we gauge that they answer more questions about diet and food waste or transportation, etc.).
+Akiki suggested a variety of questions that are randomized daily so that it doesn’t get repetitive or stale to the user, but Jeffrey thinks that as we learn more about the user we may want to personalize the questions (i.e., If we gauge that they answer more questions about diet and food waste or transportation).

 - Potential ways we can make it more fun or addicting is gamification (Jeffrey seems to be open to gamification and errs on the side of not wanting the app to feel like a chore).
   - Users can earn “green points” from completing the green challenges.
 The main focus would be on tips, tricks and challenges on how to improve your carbon emissions; based on tracked habits.
   - Other features could be that users can keep a streak of filling out the questions, having a mascot like Duolinquo’s owl,.